 In E-UTRAN, the cell is identified by the E-UTRAN Cell Global Identification (ECGI) (as described in 3GPP TS 36.331 [97]) which is a concatenation of the PLMN Identifier (PLMN-Id) and the E-UTRAN Cell Identity (ECI).
 The PLMN identifier consists of MCC and MNC.
 It shall be coded as a text string as follows: starting with the most significant bit, MCC (3 digits), MNC (2 or 3 digits depending on MCC value) and ECI (7 hexadecimal digits).
+The reported ECGI shall be the identity of the Primary Cell (PCell) if Carrier Aggregation [96] is employed in the E-UTRAN.

-Only one cell shall be reported per measurement period, even if more than one cell has been used during a measurement period or if reception is done simultaneously from several cells.
+Only one cell shall be reported per measurement resolution duration, even if more than one cell has been used during a measurement resolution duration or if reception is done simultaneously from several cells.

-The cell used is stored in the vector NetworkResourceCellId.
-If the value in the vector for a resolution period is unchanged from the previous value, it is allowed to put the value "=" in the vector to indicate this.
+The cells used for all the corresponding measurement resolution durations are stored in the vector networkResourceCellId.
+If the cell identifier value in the vector for a resolution period is unchanged from the previous value, it is allowed to put the value '=' in the vector to indicate this.
 The vector is reported by the MBMS client as part of the reception report (sub-clauses 9.4.6 and 9.5.3).